hschne/schienenzeppelin/README.md

 Schienenzeppelin provides a custom `.gitignore` that specifically tailored to your app.

-#### Opinionated Style
+#### Rubocop

-Creating your app with Schienenzeppelin will automatically create a minimal set of Rubocop rules for both your production and test code.
+Creating your app with Schienenzeppelin will automatically add Rubocop and a minimal set of Rubocop rules for both your production and test code.

 #### Webpacker